 Each student must complete 24 credits in the minor including at least 9 upper division credits and at least 10 credits at Metropolitan State.
 200-level courses are not upper division.
 All prerequisite and required courses must be completed with grades of C- or above.

 A minor represents significant learning above and beyond a student's major or program; therefore, each student must include at least 5 credits of coursework in the chemistry minor that is not counted as part of their major or any other minor.

-Students can be admitted to the chemistry minor once they have successfully completed the Prerequisite and Foundation courses.
+Students can be admitted to the chemistry minor once they have successfully completed 15 credits of the required courses.

 Requirements (24 total credits)